patternplate/patternplate/docs/guides/virtual-folders.md

    Let's try to be more structured about our search.

+3. Delete our previous search by clicking on the `x` the search field

-3. Enter a structured search query like this: `tags=world`.
+4. Enter a structured search query like this: `tags=world`.
-   Don't wory if you don't know what that means just yet.
+   Don't worry if you don't know what that means just yet.

-   This will search for all items that have the tag `world` attached to them any yield a result list like this:
+   This will search for all items that have the tag `world` attached.
+This results in a list like this:

    ![](https://patternplate.github.io/media/images/screenshot-search-structured.png)

    This time around we matched only **Button** and **Hello-World**.
 That happens because they have both the tag `world` attached, while the **my-patternplate** item does not.

-   Visit the [search reference](./reference/search) for detailed information about search queries.
+   Visit the [search reference](./doc/docs/reference/search?reference-enabled=true) for detailed information about search queries.

+## Create a virtual folder

 Let's take this a step further and use our `tags=world` query to create a virtual folder.
+Virtual folders are doc files with special configuration in them.

+`patternplate` searches
+for documenation in `/README.md`, and all `.md` files in `/docs`.

+So we'll add a new file there:

-4. Create `docs/my-virtual-folder.md`
+1. Create `docs/my-virtual-folder.md`

   ```bash
   mkdir docs
   touch docs/my-virtual-folder.md
   ```

-5. Paste the following code into `docs/my-virtual-folder.md` and save it.
+2. Paste the following code into `docs/my-virtual-folder.md` and save it.

    ```md
    ---